google/WebFundamentals/src/content/en/fundamentals/push-notifications/notification-behaviour.md

 - Clicking on the notification does nothing.
 - Each new notification is shown one after the other.
 The browser will not collapse the notifications in any way.
-- The platform may play a sound or vibrate the user's devices (depending on the platform).
+- The platform may play a sound or vibrate the user's device (depending on the platform).
-- On some platforms the notification will disappear after a short period of time while others will show the notification unless the user interacts with it.
+- On some platforms, the notification will disappear after a short period of time while others will show the notification unless the user interacts with it.
 (For example, compare your notifications on Android and Desktop.)

-In this section we are going to look at how we can alter these default behaviors using options alone.
+In this section, we are going to look at how we can alter these default behaviors using options alone.
 These are relatively easy to implement and take advantage of.

 ## Notification Click Event

-When a user clicks on a notification the default behavior is for nothing to happen.
+When a user clicks on a notification, the default behavior is for nothing to happen.
 It doesn't even close or remove the notification.

 The common practice for a notification click is for it to close and perform some other logic (i.e. open a window or make some API call to the application).

-To achieve this we need to add a 'notificationclick' event listener to our service worker.
-This will be called when ever a notification is clicked.
+To achieve this, we need to add a 'notificationclick' event listener to our service worker.
+This will be called whenever a notification is clicked.

 ```js
 self.addEventListener('notificationclick', function(event) {